fransenglich/swiftmusicmashup/README.md

 In brief it it is implemented in Swift with SwiftUI on Sonoma/Xcode 15.
 It does two queries from Music Brainz and typically multiple queries to Cover Art Archive, per artist search.

-Pulling from Wikipedia was omitted due to also writing a smaller part of Java, and hence not write two cases.
+Pulling from Wikipedia was omitted due to also writing a smaller part of Java, and hence to not write two cases.

 # Challenges